 Émilie Jornet is Content and Program Advisor at the Canadian Mental Health Association, Montreal branch.
 Having obtained a B.A. of Communication (specialization in Human Relations) from Université du Québec à Montréal, she develops her skills in project management, strategy and development, as well as team coordination.
 With a career path of more than 12 years in the Montreal community, Émilie takes an interest in the most vulnerable socio-cultural issues, and strives to bring innovative, creative and concerted solutions to promote inclusion and well-being for all.

 Anne-Marie Lanthier (absent)

-Fanny-Claudie Solomon is acting Administrative and Corporate Communications Coordinator for the Canadian Mental Health Association (CMHA), Montreal Branch.
+Fanny-Claudie Solomon is Administrative Support Officer (temporary) for the Canadian Mental Health Association (CMHA), Montreal Branch.
 She holds a Bachelor of Professional Translation from Université de Sherbrooke and a college degree in Computer Science.
 Throughout her 20 years as a professional, Fanny-Claudie develops her skills in project management, human resources, and operational support.
 Her volunteer involvement in various organizations, particularly with women living in precarious conditions, has dotted her path and has raised a real interest for sociocultural, inclusion and wellness issues.